ChainAgnostic/CAIPs/CAIPs/caip-261.md

 1. Trust in an individual or entity is based on their qualities, or their abilities; it is not binary and evolves over time,
 2. Distrust assertions allow for the capture of suspicious behaviors,

+### Verification
+The verification process is crucial to ensure the use of valid and up-to-date assertions, thus maintaining the trust system's reliability and accuracy.
+This step ensures the integrity and reliability of the assertions, which is essential for supporting trust and interoperability within the ecosystem.

 ## Test Cases